 A member of the department since 1984, Cupps serves as the Executive Associate AD for Business Services, in which he oversees the department’s budget and finances, human resources, contracts and other internal areas of the department.

 Cupps also serves as the program administrator for the Rams’ men’s and women's soccer programs.
 He served on the NCAA Division I Men’s Soccer Committee from 2000-04, acting as chair the final year.

 Cupps has also been tournament manager for a variety of NCAA championship events hosted by VCU over the years, including the Women’s Basketball Final Four in 1994, and the Men's NCAA Tournament First and Second Rounds in 1990 and 1996.

-“I’ve enjoyed working with athletics, seeing the growth of the university and increased success of our sports programs over 24 years,” Cupps said.
+“I’ve enjoyed working with athletics, seeing the growth of the university and increased success of our sports programs over the years,” Cupps said.
 “VCU has established numerous nationally recognized sports programs and hosted many championship events during this period.